HeliosPrimeOne/ragforge/README.md

 ## Test dataset

-For testing, this repository comes preloaded with [BMW E46 Service Manual](https://bmw.n84.eu/e46/E46_Bentley_Service_Manual.pdf) inside `SOURCE_DOCUMENTS` as an example file to use covering over 1200 pages.
+For testing, this repo comes preloaded with [The Art of War Sun Tzu](https://www.globalgreyebooks.com/art-of-war-ebook.html#downloads) inside `SOURCE_DOCUMENTS` as an example file to use.

 ## Ingesting your OWN Data.
 Put your files in the `SOURCE_DOCUMENTS` folder.
 You can put multiple folders/files within the `SOURCE_DOCUMENTS` folder and the code will recursively read your files.